 SAVING FAITH IS PERSONAL – I

-In II Tim 1:12 declares Paul has no regrets as he now dies for Christ and goes to meet Christ the one whom he has served by faith he will soon see by sight.
-Again, the words to the Philippian church from his first imprisonment ring forth…for me to live is Christ and to dies is gain.
+II Tim 1:12 declares Paul has no regrets as he now dies for Christ and goes to meet Christ; the one whom he has served by faith he will soon see by sight.
+Again, the words to the Philippian church from his first imprisonment ring forth…for me to live is Christ and to die is gain.
 The reason?
 His saving relationship with Christ was by faith and his faith was personal.
-The word repeated the most – 6 times – is the shortest word in the verse “I” He says, I suffer, I am not ashamed, I know, I believe, I am convinced, I entrust,.
+The word repeated the most – 6 times – is the shortest word in the verse “I.” He says, I suffer, I am not ashamed, I know, I believe, I am convinced, I entrust.
 Paul’s relationship with Christ was person to person.
-God’s grace had brought him to faith so he believed personally in the person and saving work of Christ..
+God’s grace had brought him to faith so he believed personally in the person and saving work of Christ.
 No one can believe for you.
 To be saved you must know Christ by faith personally.
 Your pastor, your parents, your siblings nor your friends can believe for you.
 You alone must believe in Christ alone as your Savior.

 SAVING FAITH IS RATIONAL – “KNOWLEDGE”